Asian Wushu Championships

 The Asian Wushu Championships is a continental wushu championship hosted by the Wushu Federation of Asia (WFA), the official continental representative to the International Wushu Federation.
 The competition is open to the 37 member nations of the WFA and their respective national teams.
 Unlike other continental wushu competitions which are held every two years, the Asian Wushu Championships is held every four years to make way for wushu at the Asian Games.

 The WFA also hosts the Asian Junior Wushu Championships, Asian Kungfu Championships, and the Asian Sanda Cup.

 History

-In 1985, the preparatory committee for the creation of the IWUF was created at the 1st International Invitational Wushu Championship.
+In 1985, the preparatory committee for the creation of the IWUF was created at the 1st International Invitational Wushu Championships.
 In 1987, a preparatory committee was created for the formation of the Wushu Federation of Asia, which was largely guided by the Chinese Wushu Association.
 Later that year, ten, and later twelve nations applied for participation in the first Asian Wushu Championships in Yokohama, Japan.
 Over 90 competitors competed in the 16 events of the first championships.